-The AQA A-level Physics specification gives students a seamless transition from GCSE to university courses in Physics and Physicsrelated disciplines.
+The AQA A-level Physics specification gives students a seamless transition from GCSE to university courses in Physics and Physics-related disciplines.
 It maintains students' enthusiasm for Physics and develops their interest in the subject.
-'How Science Works' offers practical and investigative experience throughout the two years of study.

-You will study the concepts of particles and radiation, waves, mechanics, materials and electricity during Year 12.
+Students will study the concepts of particles and radiation, waves, mechanics, materials and electricity during Year 12.
 Year 13 develops further on mechanics, fields, thermal physics and nuclear physics.
-You will also study a specific 'option unit' which will be decided by the school, with input from students.
-Possible option units include: astrophysics, medical physics, engineering physics, turning points or electronics
+Students will also study a specific 'option unit' which has been chosen by the school: astrophysics.

-The practical skills of 'How Science Works' are integrated throughout the course.
-There is an emphasis on developing key practical skills and you will carry out a number of required practicals throughout the two years.
-Upon successful completion, you will gain a practical skills accreditation which is given alongside your grade.
-This accreditation does not affect your overall grade.
+Students will also complete regular practicals to gain investigative experience throughout the two years of study.
+There is an emphasis on developing key practical skills and upon successful completion, students will gain a practical skills accreditation which is given alongside their grade.
+This accreditation does not affect the overall grade.

 Students will complete three exams at the end of Year 13.
-The first paper covers topics 1-5, the second paper covers topics 6 - 8 and the third paper is a Practical Skills and Data Analysis exam which includes content from the option unit.
+The first paper covers topics 1-5, the second paper covers topics 6 - 8 and the third paper is on practical skills, data analysis exam and the content from the optional unit.